CSU Policies and Regulations

 The California State University (CSU) takes very seriously complaints and concerns regarding the institution.
 If you have a complaint regarding the CSU, you may present your complaints as follows:

-2. If your complaint concerns an alleged violation by CSU of any law that prohibits discrimination, harassment or retaliation based on a protected status (such as age, disability, gender (or sex), gender identity, gender expression, nationality, race or ethnicity (including color, caste, or ancestry), religion, or veteran or military status, you may present your complaint as described in the Nondiscrimination Policy above.
+- If your complaint concerns an alleged violation by CSU of any law that prohibits discrimination, harassment or retaliation based on a protected status (such as age, disability (physical or mental), gender (or sex), gender identity, gender expression, nationality, race or ethnicity (including color, caste, or ancestry), religion (or religious creed), or veteran or military status, you may present your complaint as described in Section XVI (Interim Nondiscrimination Policy).

-3. If your complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, you may present your claim complaint to the university president or designee.
-See Procedure for Student Complaints-Executive Order No. 1063 for details regarding the complaint requirements and complaint process.
+- If your complaint concerns an alleged violation by the CSU of other state law, including laws prohibiting fraud and false advertising, you may present your complaint to the university president or designee.
+See the Student/Applicant Complaint Procedure for Alleged Violations of State Law Not Covered by Another CSU Complaint Procedure—Executive Order No. 1063 for details regarding the complaint requirements and complaint process.

 If you believe that your complaint warrants further attention after you have exhausted all the steps outlined by the university, or by WASC, you may file an appeal with the Assistant Vice Chancellor, Academic and Student Affairs (or designee) at the CSU Chancellor's Office.